Jump to :

 Kathryn-Jane Hazel, Director

-Kathryn-Jane Hazel is a climate organizer with the Nanaimo Climate Action Hub, and member of the Environmental Justice Committee of Nanaimo Unitarians.
+Kathryn-Jane Hazel is a climate organizer with the Nanaimo Climate Action Hub, and has been an environmental campaigner for five decades.

 |